 William doesn’t keep GPS or written locations of his 150 honeyholes, but finds them by memory, a good graph and a bit of triangulation.
 William’s kind of tree planting pays off with fish: we pulled 42 keeper crappie up from that one sunken tree.

-William guides part time on Clarks Hill for crappie, and live-bait fishing for hybrids and stripers.
-You can reach him at (706) 589-5468.
+William guides on Clarks Hill for crappie, and he does live-bait trips for hybrids and stripers.
+Visit www.williamsasserfishing.com for more info.